 Here’s another valuable tip that I wasn’t aware of until I started working at the vet:

 You don’t always have to take your pet to the vet to obtain a diagnosis (and meds if there’s a problem).
-With diarrhea, for example, you could simply take a recent sample of your pet’s stool to the vet (yes, even some of the runny diarrhea).
-The “fecal test” is generally very inexpensive ($10 to $15) and works wonders for giving you peace of mind.
+With diarrhea, for example, you could simply take a recent sample of your pet’s stool to the vet.
+(Yes, even the runny diarrhea can be “grabbed” using a plastic baggie.)
+The veterinarian’s “fecal test” is generally very inexpensive ($10 to $15) and works wonders for giving you peace of mind!